PennLINC/PennLINC.github.io/docs/Tutorials/InDesign_Tutorial.md

 D. **Type Tool**: Click and drag to add a new text frame to the document.
 Note that if you can't just click and start typing, you have to click and drag to create a 'text frame'.
 Or click in an existing text frame to add text.
 If you edit a text frame using the **Type Tool**, additional options will pop up in the **Control Panel** on the right.
 If you select a text frame using the **Selection Tool**, DIFFERENT options will pop up in the Control Panel.

-E. **Rectangle Frame Tool**: Arguably the most important tool in InDesign for our purposes!
+E. **Rectangle Frame Tool**: Arguably the most important tool in InDesign for our purposes!!!
 This tool creates placeholders for the images_indesign/objects/text that you will put in your final figure.
 You use this tool to essentially create a skeleton or layout of what your panels will look like.
 After creating that skeleton, you can place images into those placeholders. \
     - Hold **Shift** while clicking/dragging with the Rectangle Frame Tool to create a square frame. \
     - To place image, first select the frame, then do File > Place.
 If you're lazy, you can also click and drag.
 Once you place an object, that frame is now linked to that file.
 So if you change that file (i.e. edit it in Illustrator or completely make a new version of it in R or Python), InDesign will prompt you to update that frame.
 Updating the frame literally takes ONE click!!\
     - You need to know how big your figures are so you can draw an appropriately sized frame.
 Or you can draw an approximate frame, place the image, then tweak the placed image to get it to fit right.
 See Workflow below for details.